Mikael Granlund: International play

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.

 In popular culture

 After Granlund's lacrosse-style goal at the 2011 World Championship semifinal against Russia, Finnish Hockey Mafia released the single "Taivas varjele!" featuring sampled comments by Finnish sports broadcaster Antero Mertaranta.
-The single released the same week of the much-talked about goal reached #2 in the Finnish Singles Chart as well as topping the chart for most Finnish Singles downloads that week.
+The single released the same week of the much-talked about goal reached No. 2 in the Finnish Singles Chart as well as topping the chart for most Finnish Singles downloads that week.

 Personal life

 Granlund is the older brother of Markus Granlund, who played all or part of seven seasons in the NHL, is a player for Genève-Servette HC.
 Granlund is a supporter of Liverpool FC.
 Granlund divorced in 2023.